Get insider access

 Differences Between Sizes And Variants

 We tested the 27-inch Samsung Odyssey G51C, which is also available in a 32-inch size and performs the same.
-Released in 2023, it's an updated version of past Odyssey G5 models but isn't a direct replacement either, so the results are only valid for this monitor.
+Released in 2023, it's an updated version of past Odyssey G5 models, like the Samsung Odyssey G5/G55A S27AG55, but the results are only valid for this monitor.

-Model Full Code Size(s) Panel Type Max Refresh Rate Curved
+Model Full Code Size(s) Panel Type Max Refresh Rate Resolution

 Our unit was manufactured in March 2023; you can see the label here.